kvh/common-model/README.md

 ![commonmodel-python](https://github.com/kvh/common-model/workflows/commonmodel-python/badge.svg)

-# Common Model
+# CommonModel

-**A data protocol for the next 70,000 years.**
+**A taxonomy of everything**

-Common Model is a shared specification for describing the structure and semantics of objects and their data representations -- a "lingua franca" of data.
-Think supercharged "CREATE TABLE" statement with added documentation and attributes.
+CommonModel is a shared specification for describing the structure and semantics of objects and their data representations -- a "lingua franca" for modeling the world's data.
+In practice, think supercharged "CREATE TABLE" statement.

-The goal of Common Model is a shared global model of data that apis, libraries, researchers, analysts, and data warehouses use to communicate data frictionlessly, whether publishing api endpoints, aggregating ML training data, or curating public datasets.
+APIs, libraries, researchers, and analysts can use CommonModel to communicate data frictionlessly when publishing api endpoints, aggregating ML training data, curating public datasets, or building composable data components.

 <!--
 As an example, the Common Model Repository defines a `WorldBankCountryIndicator` schema